 Crafting the Narrative

-Working with a client to create a trauma narrative will take several sessions.
+Working with a client to create a narrative will take several sessions.
 The number of sessions and the speed at which your client progresses will depend on a number of factors, including your client’s comfort level, how much detailed information they share, and your professional judgment.

 - Begin with facts — Invite your client to share the facts of the traumatic experience, and encourage them to include details as to the who, what, where, and when.
 If this proves too difficult, your client can break down the experience into what happened before, during, and after.
 Once they feel comfortable enough with the factual details, have them write them down.